futurice/hemmo-backend/docs/adminEndpoints.md

 PATCH /admin/children/{childId}

 payload {
-  assigneeId: (String) id of employee to be assigned to this user }
+  assigneeId: (String) id of employee to be assigned to this employee }

 returns 200/40x